BGG sequences with weak regularity and applications: Abstract framework

-In applications, each row of \eqref{diag:multi-rows} will be an input complex which is well understood, most often a de-Rham complex with values in a finite-dimensional vector space.
+In applications, each row of \eqref{diag:multi-rows} will be an input complex which is well understood, most often a de Rham complex with values in a finite-dimensional vector space.
 The $S$ operators that connect the basic input complexes are of algebraic origin.
-However, we will use functions spaces of different regularity, which leads to some subtleties.
+However, we will use function spaces of different regularity, which leads to some subtleties {in the construction of examples coming from de Rham complexes.
+In the two steps of our construction, we have to impose different regularity assumptions as discussed in Section \ref{sec:struct}.
+Moreover, we have to prove that the change of regularity assumptions does not influence the cohomology, see Lemma \ref{lem:change-reg}.}